LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-RegularExpressions.md

 ## Q and A

 - Does anyone have any questions about anything?
--

 ## Regular Expressions

-One way to compare strings to see if they match is to use a  Regular Expression object, this is a built in object in JavaScript and is called `RegExp`.
+One way to compare strings to see if they match is to use a  Regular Expression object, this is a object part of the JavaScript language.

 `RegExp` – Regular expression object.
 Used for pattern matching in strings